 The “ways” the godly one pursues are in harmony with God’s will and, therefore, come under his protective care, which includes the ministering of angels.
-They would look out for the upright one, not allowing obstacles to lead to serious stumbling (as when one’s foot strikes a stone and this results in a falling).
+They would look out for the upright one, not allowing obstacles to lead to serious stumbling (as when one’s foot strikes a stone and this results in a fall).

 Any frontal enemy attack (comparable to that of a “young lion”) or a covert assault (like that of a “venomous serpent”) would not succeed.
 This is indicated by the reference to the trampling upon the lion and the serpent.
 (See the Notes section for additional comments on verse 13.)